wejesuss/novel-experience/README.md

     git clone https://github.com/wejesuss/novel-experience.git
     ```

-- Open Google Chrome, go to [extensions page](chrome://extensions/)
+- Open Google Chrome, go to extensions page - probably (chrome://extensions/)

 - You have to enable the 'Developer mode', after this click the 'load unpacked' button and choose the foolder you just have donwload yet.